jstgrowup/My_System_design/README.md

 - This is the highest level of data consistency
 - in this case we have high latency and low availability
 - RAFT is a very intersting concept ![video](https://youtu.be/IujMVjKvWP4)
+        - At this consistency level, we want to show all changes in the database until the current read request.
+It means all changes which have happened in the database before the read operation will be reflected in the read query.

+        For example, suppose initially we had x = 10.

+        update x to 13

+        update x to 17

+        read x --> Returns 17

+        update x to 1

+        read x --> Returns 1

+       To achieve this we use a single-threaded single server.
+So every read-and-write request will always be ordered.
+Using the above example, the first read x will be executed after updating the value to 17.
+This is useful when systems need perfect consistency.
 ### Eventual Consistency?
 - Here we can send a stale data for a read request lets say you send an email its in your outbox but its not in your sentbox thats a case of Eventual consistency
 - For achieving this we can process read and write requests parallely and conurrently